frapposelli/vagrant-vcloud/README.md

 Vagrant provider for VMware vCloud Director®

-Please note that this is NOT WORKING yet.
+Please note that this is NOT WORKING yet but You can now head over to the [develop](https://github.com/frapposelli/vagrant-vcloud/tree/develop) branch and lend us a hand :-)

 ## TODO ##